beshu-tech/readonlyrest-docs/elasticsearch.md

 * for responses where fields with values are returned (e.g. Search/Get API) - filter and show only allowed fields
 * make not allowed fields unsearchable - used in QueryDSL requests (e.g. Search/MSearch API) do not have impact on search result.

-In other words: FLS protects from usage not allowed fields for user.
+In other words: FLS protects from usage some not allowed fields for a certain user.
 From user's perspective it seems like such fields are nonexistent.

 **Definition**

 Field rule definition consists of two parts:

-- non empty list of fields (whitelisted or blacklisted) names.
+- A non empty list of fields (whitelisted or blacklisted) names.
 Supports wildcards and user runtime variables.
-- FLS engine definition (global setting, optional)
+- The FLS engine definition (global setting, optional).
+See: [engine details](fls_engine.md).

+**⚠️IMPORTANT** With default FLS engine it's required to install ReadonlyREST plugin in all the data nodes.
+Different configurations allowing to avoid such requirement are described in [engine details](fls_engine.md).

 **Field names**